xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-2016.10  Mar 3, 2016
+    -- bug (dkulp)   Imports from other formats were generating invalid key ID's -- bug (dkulp)   Pictures imported from SS were not displaying properly -- enh (dkulp)   Update On/ColorWash to only output non-defaults in XML 2016.10  Mar 3, 2016
     -- enh (keithsw) Support old-school CTRL-INSERT, SHIFT-INSERT and SHIFT-DELETE (windows only) -- bug (dkulp)   Fix probelm with first pixel with grouped arches in SingleStrand .
 Fixes #474 -- bug (dkulp)   Fix crash on close when preview running -- bug (dkulp)   Fix color/blur sliders not updating to defaults.
 Fixes #477.
 Fixes #476.